HarborZeng/gangsutils/README.md

 【信息】 - hostname - 2021-07-20T14:45:20.425 - some.package.name.ClassName$#main第20行: hello world
 ```

-Language is based on your system, retrieved by `Locale` default.
+Language is based on your system, retrieved by `Locale` default or you can set

 #### Change logger style